Mharbulous/Front-First-Method/README.md

 Build the front end first and use the front end as the primary source of truth for defining backend requirements.
 I.e., the validated UI/UX becomes a specification that drives all subsequent technical decisions.

-**Function not Frills.**  Sometimes style elements express functional intent, but sometimes style elements are frills chosen purely for aesthetic appeal.
+### 2. Function before Frills.**  Sometimes style elements express functional intent, but sometimes style elements are frills chosen purely for aesthetic appeal.
 Because the front end is being used as a tool for AI - human communcation, it is vital that we distinguish style elements that indicate functional intent from frills that are added for aesthetic appeal.
 To avoid cluttering the context windows with frills that could be misinterpreted as indicating something that was never intended, styles that communicate functional intent should be separated from frills by storing their respective .css files in the following folder structures:

 \src\styles\frills\
 \src\styles\indicators\

-### 2. Test-Driven Development
+### 3. Test-Driven Development

 Use Gherkin sytnax to define acceptance criteria (Scenario: Given, when, then).
 When possible, convert acceptance criteria into test files (a.k.a. spec files) for a tool like vitest.
 Do this before implementing functionality.

-### 3. Decomposition
+### 4. Decomposition

 Break down all complex requirements and features into small, simple, individually implementable, and testable steps.
 For each step, clearly define inputs, processing, and expected outputs.

-### 4. Sliding Phase States
+### 5. Sliding Phase States

 - **Phases** are major deliverables with clear governance states
 - **Steps** are integrated components within a phase that are developed iteratively together due to their interdependencies